Vendor Rules and Regulations

 All food items MUST be appropriately labeled and sold according to Oregon Department Agriculture guidelines, available at the following websites:

-Every vendor must submit a complete application form and be approved before participation at The Dalles Farmers’ Market may occur.
+Every vendor must submit a completed application form and be approved before participation at The Dalles Farmers’ Market may occur.

 Annual Market Membership Fee – $35

-Every vendor is required to pay a weekly fee of $12 per booth at the end of every market attended.
+Every vendor is required to pay a weekly fee of $15 per booth at the end of every market attended.
 An envelope and tally sheet will be delivered toward the beginning of every market and vendors must return the envelope and completed tally sheet with appropriate fee to the manager at the end of every market.
-EBT and debit tokens need to go in the envelope and the vendor will be reimbursed by check the following week.
+EBT and debit tokens need to go in the envelope and the vendor will be reimbursed by check the following week at the latest.
 The Dalles Farmers’ Market uses the information gathered to determine market growth.
 Non-Profit vendors are exempt from this fee unless the non-profit vendor is selling at which time the same booth fee will be applicable.

 Community Table – 20% of daily sales, and no more than $35 in total product

 Produce may be placed on consignment at The Dalles Farmers’ Market booth to be sold by the Market Manager.
-All items must be labeled with prices.
-Any proceeds from consignment items or remaining items must be picked up before market closure or proceeds will be donated to The Dalles Farmers’ Market and produce items will be donated to a food bank.
+All items must be labeled with prices and brought to the Market Manager’s booth by 8:30 AM.
+Any proceeds from consignment items or remaining items must be picked up before market closure or proceeds will be donated to The Dalles Farmers’ Market.

 Produce from Second Party